stclib/STC/docs/cset_api.md

 # Container [cset](../stc/cmap.h): Unordered Set

 This describes the API of the unordered set type **cset**.
 Same base implementation as cmap, but contains and uses keys only.
+See [std::unordered_set](https://en.cppreference.com/w/cpp/container/unordered_set) for a similar c++ class.

 ## Declaration